plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

-# Partitioning and OptiGraph Manipulation
+# Partitioning and Graph Operations
 The [Modeling](@ref) section describes how to construct optigraphs using a bottom-up approach.
 Specifically, we showed how to to use [Hierarchical Modeling](@ref) with subgraphs to create multi-level optigraphs.
 This part of the documentation deals with creating optigraphs using a top-down approach.
 Specifically, we show how to construct subgraphs using graph partitions and show how `Plasmo.jl` interfaces with standard graph partitioning tools such